StarGazingHomies/Pathcrafter/README.md

 for set seed speedrunners.
 With elytra, just fly up and glide in a straight line.
 Note that the glide ratio is approximately 1:10.

-The following are being implemented:
+Features:

 - Solid Blocks pathfinding
-- Jumping v1.0
+- Jumping v1.0 (No momentum handling, no strafing mid-air)

 The following features have yet to be implemented: